Role & Background

-Irvin Szeto is a Software Developer for the Center.
+Irvin Szeto is a Software Developer for Research IT.
 He has worked within the Internet industry in the Valley for over 12 years.
 His interests besides crafting elegant and invisible UX/UI for his users include data mining and visualizations as pertains to his work and areas outside of work such as sports and finance.

 Susan C. Weber, PhD

 Susan C. Weber, PhD is Research IT's Engineering Director.
 She provides technical direction to the STARR project.
 She has a PhD in Computer Science and 20 years' experience as a professional software developer has been with IRT since 2003.